- 1 teaspoon coriander seed

 - 2 tablespoons ginger, peeled and minced

-- One 15-ounce can whole peeled tomatoes, roughly chopped
+- 1 15-ounce can whole peeled tomatoes, roughly chopped

 - 1½ cup red lentils, rinsed and drained